-(Version control only) Choose a repository from the filterable list.
+(Version control only) Choose an organization (GitHub App only), and repository from the filterable list.
 The Configure settings page appears.

 Enter a Workspace Name.
 This defaults to the repository name, if applicable.
 The name must be unique within the organization and can include letters, numbers, dashes (

 -), and underscores (

 If you have access to multiple projects, choose a Project to add the workspace to.
 Only teams with permissions for the entire project or the specific workspace will be able to access the workspace.
 Refer to Organizing Workspaces with Projects for more details.

 Add an optional Description that will appear at the top of the workspace in the Terraform Cloud UI.

 (Version control only) Open Advanced options to optionally configure the following settings: